lukecooper/tennis-java/README.md

 - I initially implemented this solution in Clojure then ported it to Java, so any perceived strangeness in the design probably comes from that.

 - I chose to implement the score keeping as a map of `name -> point`, so that any player names could be used.
-This means passing the player names around quite a bit, but again this comes from a Clojure design perspective (where it much easier).
+This means passing the player names around quite a bit, but again this comes from a Clojure design perspective (where it is  much easier).

 - The current implementation can be easily extended to score a match of multiple sets, by adding a history or set scores and checking the winner of each to determine the match winner (best of `n` sets).